Connect with International Student Services

-Getting together with American Bishops and playing games makes a fun way to practice and be intentional about learning and speaking English!
+Getting together with American Bishops and playing games, is a fun way to practice and be intentional about learning and speaking English!

 The International Bishop Association (IBA) of NCWC seeks to:

 Increase the knowledge and awareness of students in the area of cultural and international affairs.

 To promote relationships between international and domestic Bishops.

 Provide cross-cultural exchange with the NCWC campus and the Rocky Mount area.

-- Provide the opportunities for students to participate in cultural and social activities.
+Provide opportunities for students to participate in cultural and social activities.

 Give back to our college and community through service opportunities.